 A fossil fuel subsidy is any government action that lowers the cost of fossil fuel energy production, raises the price received by energy producers or lowers the price paid by energy consumers.
 There are a lot of activities under this simple definition—tax breaks and giveaways, but also loans at favorable rates, price controls, purchase requirements and a whole lot of other things.

-How much money does the U.S. government give oil, gas and coal companies?
+How much money does the U.S. government provide to support the oil, gas and coal industries?

 $2.4 Billion: subsidies to the Big Five producers debated and defeated in the Senate in 2011 and 2012